Ochiai-Lab/seqFISH_analysis/README.md

 Double-click on 1_cellpose-napari.ipynb to open the jupyter notebook.

 After completing all steps, close the jupyter notebook.
-Return to the terminal and exit by pressing control + c, then execute the following:
+Return to the terminal or Command Prompt and exit by pressing control + c, then execute the following:
 ```
 conda deactivate
 ```